SatelliteShorelines/CoastSeg/docs/getting-started.md

 **4.Draw an Bounding Box**

-- Draw a bounding box along the coast in this box is where ROIs will be created
+- Draw a bounding box along the coast in this box is where ROIs will be created.

+- You can only draw bounding boxes along the coast to generate ROIs this is because CoastSeg is only designed to extract shorelines.

 **Option 1: Draw a Bounding Box with the box tool**